payu-org/payu/docs/source/config.rst

             - parallel-netcdf-1.12.3
             - xerces-c-3.2.3

-   This is seldom needed, because payu is good at automatically determining the environment modules required by model executables.
+   As environment modules can be used to determine model executable paths, the modules loaded are required to be unique.
+This means modules should be specified with a version, and modules of the same name and version should not be found in multiple module directories.
    If the modules require `module use` in order to be found, this command can also be run prior to `payu run` instead of listing the directory under the `use` option, e.g.::